Relative Riemann-Zariski spaces: Preliminary description of relative RZ spaces and applications

 \begin{rem} For any filtered projective family of locally ringed spaces $\{Y_j\}_{j\in J}$ the projective limit $\gtY=\projlim_{j\in J}Y_i$ always exists and satisfies $|\gtY|:=\projlim|Y_j|$ and $\calO_\gtY=\injlim \pi_j^{-1}\calO_{Y_j}$ where $\pi_j:\gtY\to Y_j$'s are the projections.
-If $Y_j$'s are schemes, then $\gtY$ is known to be a scheme when the transition morphisms are affine: this situation is studied very extensively in \cite[\S8]{EGAIV}, and the obtained results have a plenty of various very important applications.
-Though $\gtY$ does not have to be a scheme in general, it is still a locally ringed space of a rather special form which deserves a study.
-Our relative RZ spaces $(\gtX,\calO_\gtX)$ provide a nice example of such pro-schemes (while $\calM_\gtX$ corresponds to an extra-structure related to $Y$), and we will later obtain a very detailed description of such spaces (e.g. we will describe the stalks of $\calO_\gtX$).
-Another interesting example of a pro-scheme which is not a scheme but has a very nice realization is as follows: let $X$ be a scheme with a subset $U$ closed under generalizations, when $(U,\calO_X|_U)$ is the projective limit of all open neighborhoods of $U$ which does not have to be a scheme: for example, take $U$ to be the set of all non-closed points on a surface $X$. \end{rem}
+Assume now that $Y_j$'s are schemes.
+Then $\gtY$ is known to be a scheme when the transition morphisms are affine: this situation is studied very extensively in \cite[$\rm IV_3$, \S8]{ega} and the obtained results have a plenty of various very important applications.
+Although $\gtY$ does not have to be a scheme in general, it is a locally ringed space of a rather special form which deserves a study.
+Our relative RZ spaces $(\gtX,\calO_\gtX)$ provide a nice example of such pro-schemes (while $\calM_\gtX$ corresponds to an extra-structure related to $Y$), and we will later obtain a very detailed description of these spaces (e.g. we will describe the stalks of $\calO_\gtX$).
+Another interesting example of a pro-scheme which is not a scheme but has a very nice realization is as follows: let $X$ be a scheme with a subset $U$ closed with respect to generalization, then $(U,\calO_X|_U)$ is the projective limit of all open neighborhoods of $U$.
+Note that this locally ringed space does not have to be a scheme: for example, take $U$ to be the set of all non-closed points on an algebraic surface $X$. \end{rem}